DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/07 Remove Shapes from Toolboxes.md

                 }
             },
             onRequestEditOperation(e) {
                 if (e.operation === "addShapeFromToolbox") {
                     e.component.getItems().forEach(function(item) {
-                        // If the chart contains a shape of this type if (item.itemType === "shape" && item.type === e.args.shapeType)
+                        // Removes a shape from the toolboxes if the chart contains a shape of this type if (item.itemType === "shape" && item.type === e.args.shapeType) e.allowed = false;
-                            // Removes the shape from the toolbox and context toolbox e.allowed = false;
                     });
                 }